slingr-stack/slingr-docs/content/en/dev-reference/user-interface/flex-record-views/view-designer/widgets/alert.md

   docs:
     parent: "widgets"
 toc: true
-weight: 82
+weight: 104
 ---

-This type of widget represents a **Header block** that can be useful for sectioning or defining dividers.
+This type of widget represents a **Alert block** that can be useful for showing users a highlighted block.
 Can be configured along with actions.

 ## **Settings**

 The available settings are described as below:

-### Label
+### Title

 This represents the human-readable widget name.
-It's what appears in the UI when the header is displayed.
+It's what appears in the heading section of the alert when is displayed.

+### Body

+This is the body content of the alert.

+{{< notes type="note">}}
+To enhance the user experience, refrain from composing lengthy texts in the body.
+{{< /notes >}}

 ### Name